xy-cypher/sMEV/README.md

 This repo contains a searcher developed to take advantage of a 1 off MEV opportunity created by the Synthetix team deprecating their ETH collateral trial program.
 As a result of this there were many loans that would be liquidatable after the governance proposal was executed.
 Taking advantage of this required a bot that could backrun the governance proposal execution transaction from the mempool as well as monitoring and execution infrastructure - all of which is contained here.

 An accompanying blog post talking through the process of writing this bot and its strategy can be found [here](https://bertcmiller.com/2021/09/05/mev-synthetix.html) or [here](sMEV-blogpost-handholding.md).
 This is highly recommended to understand the thought process and design decisions behind this repo.
+Blog post contains:
+- My process from start the finish
+- Explanation of why I made the design decisions I did
+- How I sped up data collection
+- A few gas optimizations
+- Explanation of my economic strategy
+- My novel bundle submission strategy
+- Code snippets
+- Many links

+Repo contains:
+- The only (I think?) open source example of how to backrun transactions
+- Monitoring tools I made
+- Contracts used for execution, including dydx flashloan
+- Contract for data collection
+- my somewhat embarrassing messy Hardhat testing env

 ### Structure
 The repo is structured as follows